jfirebaugh/capybara-firebug/README.md

 By default, this gem uses Firebug 1.7.3, which is compatible with Firefox 3.6, 4.0, and 5.0.

-If you want to use Firebug 1.8.3 (compatible with Firefox 5, 6, 7 and 8 only), you need to explicitly specify the firebug_version setting in your `capybara.rb` support file:
+If you want to use Firebug 1.8.3 (compatible with Firefox 5, 6, 7, and 8), you
+need to explicitly specify the firebug_version setting in your `capybara.rb` support file: